beatcracker/toptout/README.md

 ### 🤔 Future plans

 - Automated tool that can ingest the data from the API.
-You could run it on your machine to detect and configure telemetry in all suported products.
+You could run it on your machine to detect and configure telemetry in all supported products.
   - 🚧 [nikvoronin/toptout-cli](https://github.com/nikvoronin/toptout-cli)
 - ???